tsupriyv/Exercises-Project-App/README.md

 Login to Replit to copy the Global Stylesheet Links to an external site.(from Exploration — Introduction to CSS and Frontend Design).
 Paste the Global Stylesheet comment/prompts into your App.css< file to use as a guide.
-(Optional) Import a Google font.
-(Optional) Define color variables to use in the following rules.
-(Optional) You may delete any selectors you end up not using.
-Do this step after you finish the design work.
 Don't define classes you don't need; it is preferable to add property:value rules to existing selectors.
 Do not use white, black, auto, or Times New Roman font in any selectors.
 They are defaults and should be redefined.
 Define the body {} rule's values for text color, background color, font-family, font-size, margin, and padding properties.
 Define the nav, nav a, and nav a:hover rules' values for background-color, color, border, font-size, font-weight, margin, padding, text-decoration, and vertical alignment properties.
 The goal is to design anchors that are fat enough for a finger to touch and to differentiate them from regular text anchors.
 Define the header and footer rules' values for background-color, color, border, font-size, font-weight, margin, and padding properties.
 Define the main rule's values for background-color, color, border, and padding to differentiate it from the header and footer.
-(Optional) Add h1 and h2 rules to update the font-family, colors, and sizes.

 Define the table rule to collapse the borders.
 Define the tr, th, and td rules' values for border and padding properties.
 (Optional) Define a subtle row color changes using :nth-child(even).
 Define the form, input, select,, and button rules' values for padding and font properties.
 The font should match the body font rule.
 These form controls should be easier to type in due to an increase in padding and font-size.
 (RECOMMENDED) Define label rules to improve usability, such as label {display:block;}
-(Optional) Define the :focus, :valid, :invalid, and ::placeholder rules for input and button.